loreanvictor/graphis/docs/md/index.md

 <img src="/docs/assets/banner-rainbow.svg">

 graphis is a stylish and convenient-to-use icon font.
-Icons are mapped to emojis and special characters, so you can just add the font and insert icons like any other text (e.g. 🗑, ☁, 🔍 or ⚙).
+Icons are mapped to emojis, math symbols and arrow characters, so you can just add the font and insert icons like any other text (e.g. 🗑, ☁, 🔍 or ⚙).

 To use graphis, simply [load (or install) the font](usage), then copy and paste from these icon (click to copy):